AVM-Martin/ML-AICrez/.github/readme.md

   * Use python 3.7 to run this application
   * Install all python dependencies using `pip install -r requirements.txt`
-  * Run `python runner.py` to execute.
+  * Run `python runner.py` to execute

 ## Image Resources

-  * The dataset is obtained from Google Image.
+  * The dataset is obtained from Google Image